RPiper93/solo_bingo/README.md

 ```
 ### Future Plans

+-I want a function that checks if the game has been won or not.
+(If it has, then clicking the word 'Bingo!' would bring up a message saying the game had been won.)
+-I'd like the option to choose different ways of winning the game - four corners, a line, a full house - which would change the conditions for the game to be considered won.
+-I'd want the calling of the numbers to be done automatically every 20/30 seconds instead of by manually pressing a button.
-Given more time, I'd want to look over how I've generated the Bingo Cards to see if there is a simpler, more reliable way.
+-Given more time, I'd want to look over how I've generated the Bingo Cards to see if there is a simpler, more reliable way.
 If not, I want to finish my code so that it always produces rows with five numbers and four spaces.
+-Complete the CSS styling.